edgar2020/druid/docs/querying/sql-functions.md

 <details><summary>Example</summary>

-The following example calculates the sample variance for minutes of delay by a particular airlines in `flight-carriers`:
+The following example calculates the sample variance for minutes of delay for an airline in `flight-carriers`:

 ```sql
 SELECT VAR_SAMP("DepDelayMinutes") AS varsamp_delay